blackgold9/node-feedparser/README.md

 npm install feedparser

-## Breakage Note
+## Breakage Notes

+This is pre-1.0 software, so I hope you're not too surprised by these changes.

-If you are upgrading from version 0.9.x or earlier, note that when you require the module using `require('feedparser')`, you now will receive an instance of FeedParser rather than an object.
+If you are upgrading from version 0.9.x or earlier, note the following:

+1. When you require the module using `require('feedparser')`, you now will receive an instance of FeedParser rather than an object.
 If you wish to create your own instance for some reason, use `require('feedparser').FeedParser` or some variant of that.

+2. If you use the callback passing method, we now follow node.js convention and pass just two parameters: error and results.
+The results object has two
+properties: `meta` and `articles`.
+We no long pass meta and articles as separate parameters.

 ## Examples